2017 Fall Vaccination Clinics

 - are household contacts and caregivers of children aged younger than 5 years and adults aged 50 years and older, with particular emphasis on vaccinating contacts of children aged younger than 6 months; and

 - are household contacts and caregivers of persons with medical conditions that put them at higher risk for severe complications from influenza.

 A complete list of health and age factors that are known to increase a person’s risk of developing serious complications from flu is available at People Who Are at High Risk of Developing Flu-Related Complications.

 Who should NOT get the quadrivalent influenza vaccine?

 - Anyone with a history of severe allergic reactions (e.g., anaphylaxis) to any component of the vaccine, including egg protein, or following a previous influenza (flu) vaccination.
-For a list of vaccine components, click HERE and scroll to page 10 – Description.
+For a list of vaccine components, see prescribing information sheet.

-There are some people who should not get a flu vaccine without first consulting a doctor.
+There are some people who should not get a flu vaccine without first consulting their doctor.
 These include: